Beautiful spots for walks near Manchester

-For some, the best thing about living in this city is the countryside that surrounds it.
-With the Peak District to the east, the West Yorkshire moors to the north, and the rolling Cheshire farmland to the south, there’s no shortage of places to go for a walk near Manchester.
+If you think Manchester is all about factories and industry, you’re either about 150 years in the past, or you’ve not yet noticed the stunning scenery that circles the skyline.
+For some folks, the city’s biggest draw is the countryside that surrounds it.
+With the Peak District to the east, the West Yorkshire moors to the north, and the rolling Cheshire farmland to the south, there’s no shortage of places to go for a walk without having to travel far.
 And that’s not counting the Forest of Bowland, the Lake District, and Snowdonia – stunning areas of natural beauty that are all within day-trip distance.

-Here we’ve whittled down this huge expanse of open countryside to ten of our favourite spots for a hike or a stroll, within easy reach of the city.
+Here we’ve whittled down this huge expanse of open countryside to 15 of our favourite spots for a hike or a stroll, all within easy reach of the city.
 If you want more ideas, check out our Ten walks by train from Manchester.

 -